discretize/discretize-guides/builds/guardian/celestial-firebrand/index.md

 Keeping up <Boon name="Quickness"/> is a lot easier than with a <BuildLink build="Condi Firebrand" specialization="Firebrand"/> thanks to the increased <Attribute name="Boon Duration"/>.
 Nevertheless, it has less room for errors compared to <BuildLink build="Heal Firebrand" specialization="Firebrand"/>!
 General guidelines for keeping up <Boon name="Quickness"/>:

-- Use <Skill name="Feel My Wrath"/> whenever ready.
 - Use all charges of <Skill name="Mantra of Potence"/> off cooldown and <Skill name="Mantra of Solace"/> every 7 seconds due to the cooldown of <Trait name="Liberators Vow"/>
 - Only use these skills close to your allies - try to "puke" on them with the mantras
+- Use <Skill name="Feel My Wrath"/> whenever ready if you are running it.
 - Keep in mind that equipping/stowing a tome grants you (only you, not your party members!)
 3 seconds of <Boon name="Quickness"/> every 8 seconds thanks to <Trait name="swift scholar"/>!

 <Warning>

-To play <Trait name="Legendary Lore"/> in Fractals you need to have at least 60% boon duration to upkeep <Boon name="Quickness"/>.
-Both the Seraph and the Celestial builds have 40% from gear. meaning you will need to get the rest from agony resistance and consumables.
-If you cannot get enough boon duration to be safe just play with <Trait name="Weighty Terms"/>!

 Please note the minimum suggested boon duration is influenced by prestacking and typically short phases.
 It is recommended to get as much Boon Duration as you can for an easier time maintaining boons!
-Outside of fractals, you need at least 70% Boon Duration to play <Trait name="Legendary Lore"/>.
+Outside of fractals, your boon duration will be lower with these setups due to not having <Item id="75427"/>.
 </Warning>

 The rotation is a **lot** simpler compared to any other <Specialization name="Guardian"/> build (except for HFB where your weapons do not have an immediate effect on how efficient the build is).
 However, weapon swaps require careful consideration, because it is not efficient to be stuck on staff or to have less than 25 <Boon name="might"/> during a damage phase.